 If you want to bring your family to the United States from another country, but they do not fall under the immediate relative category, there are other options available to you.

-The preference categories are incredibly important and understanding them will provide you with a rough estimate as to when your visa will be available for entry into the United States.
+The family-based preference categories are incredibly important and understanding them will provide you with a rough estimate as to when your visa will be available for entry into the United States.
+A knowledgeable family immigration attorney can help you make sure you understand the categories.

 This preference category is limited to adult sons and daughters of United States citizens who are both unmarried and 21 years old or older.
 Minor children are included as derivatives in this category.
 Because the adult sons and daughters are over the age of 21, they do not qualify under the immediate relative category.